-At September 30, 2018, the Company had net working capital of \$9 million compared to \$7.8 million at September 30, 2017 including \$9.4 million and \$7.8 million, respectively, in cash.
+At December 31, 2018, the Company had net working capital of \$10.3 million compared to \$12.1 million at December 31, 2017 including \$10.5 million and \$12.3 million, respectively, in cash.

-As at September 30, 2018 and 2017, the Company also had \$0.4 million in restricted cash that was set up as a requirement from the Government of Saskatchewan with respect to reclamation obligations regarding the Wynyard Potash Project.
-The Company is currently updating its reclamation program for the Wynyard Potash Project in accordance with Government of Saskatchewan regulations.
-This update may result in the requirement to increase the amount held as restricted cash in order to satisfy the financial assurance requirements of the Government of Saskatchewan.
+As at December 31, 2018 and 2017, the Company also had \$0.4 million in restricted cash that was set up as a requirement from the Government of Saskatchewan with respect to reclamation obligations regarding the Wynyard Potash Project.
+The Company has updated its reclamation program for the Wynyard Potash Project in accordance with Government of Saskatchewan regulations.
+This update will result in the requirement to increase the amount held as restricted cash in order to satisfy the financial assurance requirements of the Government of Saskatchewan.
+The Company is in the process of negotiating this amount.